gruntwork-io/docs/docs/2.0/docs/patcher/tutorials/authoring-first-patch.md

 ## Identifying the Breaking Change and its Remediation Steps

 Let's say you want to add a new required variable to the `patcher-test` module.
-This type of change definitely counts as a breaking change, because if consumers of your module don't update their attributes to include the new variable, the upgrade to their infrastructure will fail.
+This type of change definitely counts as a breaking change, because if consumers of your module don't update their attributes to include the new variable, then OpenTofu will fail to plan/apply the infrastructure going forward.

 <!-- spell-checker: disable -->
 Add the new `sampleinput` variable to `variables.tf`: